- Last Updated: Wednesday, 18 May 2016 00:05

 PCB, electronic modules or however you choose to refer to them do cause issues with spinning, or not spinning, but more on that in a bit.

-If you're thinking it may be a control part that's faulty, or you just think it is then I'd strongly urge you to read this article before you do anything at all
+If you're thinking it may be a control part that's faulty, or you just think it is then we would strongly urge you to read this article before you do anything at all

 Blocked Washing Machine Filter